Ph.D., A.M., University of Illinois, Champaign-Urbana

 Ellen D.B.
 Riggle is Professor of Political Science and Gender and Women's Studies.
 Her research interests include positive identity, the effects of minority stress on the well-being of LGBT individuals and same-sex couples, and legal status issues for same-sex couples.
 For more information about Dr. Riggle's research, please visit www.PrismResearch.org.

 Dr. Riggle received her B.A. from Purdue University and her A.M. and Ph.D. from the University of Illinois at Champaign-Urbana.
-Her primary teaching and research fields include LGBT studies and theory, legal studies, political psychology, and survey methodology.
+Her primary teaching and research fields include LGBT studies and theory, legal and policy studies, political psychology, and methodology.

 Her articles have appeared in leading professional journals, including the American Journal of Political Science, Psychology of Sexual Orientation and Gender Diversity, Journal of Social Issues, Journal of Counseling Psychology, Professional Psychology, Psychology & Sexuality, Journal of Personality and Social Psychology, Sexuality Research and Social Policy, Journal of Family Psychology, Psychology, Public Policy, and Law, and American Journal of Orthopsychiatry.